Basics of BizTalk Runtime Architecture

 Send handler

-Send handler plays the subscriber role.
-It fetches a message from the MessageBox and pushes them through a channel.
-Send handler is a combination of send pipeline and adapter.
+The send handler plays the subscriber role.
+It fetches a message from the MessageBox and pushes it through a channel.
+Send handler is a combination of the send pipeline and the adapter.

 • Preassemble: pre-processing of the message before it needs to be assembled.

-• Assemble: responsible for assembling or serializing the message and converting it to or from XML, in other words, convert the message to a format that can be understood by the external system.
+• Assemble: responsible for assembling or serializing the message and converting it to or from XML, in other words, converting the message to a format that can be understood by the external system.

 • Encode: is used for components that encode or encrypt the message.